 I have an injury or pain.
 What should I do?

 Stop; listen to your body.
 If something hurts then it probably means you are doing or have done damage.
 Re-evaluate your technique and take an extra rest day and try again.
 If the pain returns; stop again and consult a doctor or physiotherapist.
-I normally wear insoles in my shoes.

 Do barefoot running shoes support my feet even though they do not have an arch support?